I’ve said this before many times: all dogs are reactive – to something. This is the nature of a dog.

 Other than that issue, the training was very effective with people moving outside the van.
 We will be working on dogs next but that work will have to wait until the summer when we will be getting out to dog shows.

-Reactivity causes stress to us dog humans but I still want ira to bark if he feels there is something wrong or someone approaching that I didn’t see.
+Reactivity causes stress to us dog humans but I still want Ira to bark if he feels there is something wrong or someone approaching that I didn’t see.
 However, I don’t want him to bark continuously or go nuts just because someone is walking near the van.
 This training has made him more calm and able to determine what to bark at and with how much intensity.
 This is also part of his inborn tendency – to bark at what he feels is a threat, being a livestock guardian dog.
+Other breeds of dog will not necessarily do this.

 Once your dog has mastered the art of being calm in the parking lot, the camping spot training can begin.
 There will be some challenges and some successes, but consistency is the most important thing when trying to modify a dog’s behaviour.